Process Correspondence - Medicare Compensation Recovery 011-15070000

 For an abuse or psychological injury claim, the compensation payer may not have all the injured person's details, such as an address.

-Where the agency is first notified of such a claim by a notice of judgment or settlement, follow the process steps in Table 7 to match the notice to the correct person's Medicare record.
+If a Medicare Compensation Recovery notice of judgment or settlement form is used as notification, follow the process steps in Table 7 to match the notice to the correct person's Medicare record.

 The Resources page contains: